RedisGrafana/RedisGrafana/docs/development/redis-explorer.md

 ## Install Grafana

-!!! important "Grafana can be used in Docker or installed locally."
+Grafana can be used in Docker or installed locally:

 - Follow [Installation instructions](https://grafana.com/docs/grafana/latest/installation/) to install and start Grafana